gulimran/tasks-manager/tasks-service/README.md

 # Tasks Service

 This service uses a Restful API architecture to manage a task list.
 The features that form this task service are described as [features].
-The [technical spec] for this service are also described here.
+The [technical specs] for this service are also described here.

 ## Features